Hikaru Shida: Freelancing and Makai (2014–2019)

 In February 2017, Shida ended her freelancing days by signing with the Makai company, which presents shows combining music, theater and wrestling.
 She had worked for the company since October 2014, performing under the name Tsuruhime.
 Shida and Syuri lost the Oz Academy Tag Team Championship to Akino and Kaho Kobayashi in their fourth defense on June 25, 2017.
 On July 15, Shida and Syuri lost the Sendai Girls Tag Team Championship to Cassandra Miyagi and Dash Chisako also in their fourth defense.
 In November, Shida returned to Shimmer Women Athletes, unsuccessfully challenging Mercedes Martinez for the Shimmer Championship on Volume 97.

 All Elite Wrestling / Ring of Honor (2019–present)

-Early beginnings; AEW Women's World Championship reigns (2019–2024)
+World championship reigns (2019–2024)

 On April 9, 2019, it was announced that Shida signed a contract with All Elite Wrestling (AEW).
 On May 25, Shida made her AEW debut at Double or Nothing, competing in a six-woman tag-team match.
 On August 31 at All Out, Riho defeated Shida where the winner competed for the inaugural AEW Women's World Championship on October 2, the debut episode of Dynamite.